“When this is, that is.

 “For a table to exist, we need wood, a carpenter, time, skillfulness, and many other causes.
 And each of these causes needs other causes to be.
 The wood needs the forest, the sunshine, the rain, and so on.
 The carpenter needs his parents, breakfast, fresh air, and so on.
 And each of those things, in turn, has to be brought about by other causes and conditions.
 If we continue to look in this way, we’ll see that nothing has been left out.
 Everything in the cosmos has come together to bring us this table.
 Looking deeply at the sunshine, the leaves of the tree, and the clouds, we can see the table.
 The one can be seen in the all, and the all can be seen in the one.
 One cause is never enough to bring about an effect.
 A cause must, at the same time, be an effect, and every effect must also be the cause of something else.”

-In any case, it is clear that understanding the dependent nature of the arising of all phenomena is essential to understanding the nature of reality itself, as well as our relation to it.
-Ultimately, however, all philosophical questions, as provocative and conceptually absorbing as they may be, must take a back seat to the matter of clarifying our immediate condition, as well as all the attendant afflictive states which we continue to fuel through our clinging to uninspected notions of a separate and substantial self.
+In any case, it is clear that directly recognizing the cloud-like, dependent nature of the arising of all phenomena is essential to understanding the nature of reality itself, as well as our relation to it.
+Ultimately, however, all philosophical questions, as provocative and intellectually absorbing as they may be, must take a back seat to the matter of clarifying our immediate condition, as well as all the attendant afflictive states which we continue to fuel through our attachment to uninspected notions of a separate and substantial self and world.